hecerinc/Notes-On/finanzas/chap6.md

 ![Credit Danger Signs](img/credit_danger.png)

-Lenders will look at various factors to establish your creditworthiness (your ability to promptly repay the ddebt):
+Lenders will look at various factors to establish your creditworthiness (your ability to promptly repay the debt):

 - present earnings
 - net worth